viktorlott/penum/README.md

 return types for non-matching variants,

 </details>

-- **Impls** — can be seen as a shorthand for *a concrete type that implements this trait*, and are primarily used as a substitute for regular *generic trait bound expressions*.
-They look something like this, `(impl Copy, impl Copy) | {name: impl Clone}`

-- **Placeholders** — are single unbounded wildcards, or if you are familiar with rust, it's the underscore `_` identifier and usually means that something is ignored, which means that they will satisfy any type `(_, _) | {num: _}`.

-- **Variadic** — are similar to placeholders, but instead of only being able to substitute one type, variadics can be substituted by 0 or more types.
-Like placeholders, they are a way to express that we don't care about the rest of the parameters in a pattern.
-The look something like this`(T, U, ..) | {num: T, ..}`.

 ### Trivial example:
 Here we have an enum with one unary and one binary tuple variant where